OasisLMF/ZurichWorkshop2018/README.md

 ```
 RUN cat apt.txt | xargs apt-get install -y
 ```
-If using another distribution then the comparable packages will need to be identified and installed.
+If using another distribution then the comparable packages will need to be identified and installed, or alternatively use a Docker image.

 We recommend using a Python virtual environment for running the excercises.
 To set up the your virtual environment, run the following commands in the project root directory: